kora-projects/kora-docs/mkdocs/blog/en/cost-of-missing-integration.md

 That is a sensible position for a framework that emphasizes transparency.

-## One Application Model for Built-In and Custom Components
+## One Application Model for Built-In and Custom Components { #one-application-model }

 A particularly important property is that custom integrations do not need to live outside the normal Kora model.